There was a sales and marketing assistant in the company I used to work for.

 And the turnover of the sales and marketing manager, who would be his direct boss, was super high.

 It was a highly responsible position, and he often bore the brunt of the storm when business didn’t perform well.

 The assistant took care of everything while several managers came and went.

 It went on for several months.

-One day, I asked him why he wasn’t putting himself up for the vacant position he was filling in every day.
+One day, I asked him why he wasn’t putting himself forward for the vacant position he was filling every day.

 To me, it seemed a logical step to pursue.

 He knew the ins and outs of business and was doing all the work anyway.